Tanhai (TV series)

 Tanhai (تنہائی, English: Loneliness) is a 2013 Pakistani television drama serial by Hum TV.
-It was first aired on 27 February 2013 and went off-air on 10 July 2013.
+The first episode of the 20-episode serial aired on 27 February 2013 and the last episode on 10 July 2013.
 The serial was directed by Fahim Burney and written by Sarwat Nazeer.
 It was produced by Syed Afzal Ali and Momina Duraid, starring Sohai Ali Abro, Goher Mumtaz, Azfar Rehman, Ayesha Omar and Saba Hameed.
 It also aired in India on Zindagi under the same name.